8 Tips to Help You Eat From Your Pantry

 Check bottles to see how much is left in each one.
 Open boxes of cereal to determine whether you actually have a whole box or just a few crumbs hiding in the bottom.
 Count every onion in your cold storage and take note of all of the leftovers that need to be consumed before they perish.

-You can download my free Pantry, Fridge and Freezer Inventory Templates by clicking the link and then finding them under the “Meal Planning” section of my resource library.
-I have created categorized templates for each one as well as blank templates for you to fill in as you wish.
+You can download my free Pantry, Fridge and Freezer Inventory Checklist by clicking the link and then finding them under the “Meal Planning” section of my resource library.
+I’ve created categorized templates for each one as well as blank templates for you to fill in as you wish.

 So I might estimate I have about 2 quarts of flour left, or half a bag.
 Or 1.25 large bottles of olive oil if I have one full one and another with a little bit left.
 That’s just the system that works for me and my brain.